 Literature Cambridge launched with a series of summer schools in which participants spend a week immersed in the life and works of their favourite authors.
-Enlisting many luminaries to teach, from ground-breaking Cambridge art historians Frances Spalding and Claudia Tobin to brilliant literary scholars Dame Gillian Beer, Susan Sellers, Isobel Maddison, Karina Jakubowicz, Claire Nicholson, Claire Davison, Alison Hennegan, and many others, Trudi’s summer courses have been a resounding success.
+Enlisting many luminaries to teach, from ground-breaking Cambridge art historians Frances Spalding and Claudia Tobin to brilliant literary scholars Dame Gillian Beer, Susan Sellers, Isobel Maddison, Karina Jakubowicz, Claire Nicholson, Claire Davison, Alison Hennegan, Ellie Mitchell, Suzanne Raitt, and many others, Trudi’s summer courses have been a resounding success.
 Two summer courses usually run every year – one on Virginia Woolf, the other on a more general literary theme – and attract a wide range of students from home and abroad.
-These have been paused due to covid and are due to resume in 2022 or 2023.

 They run a regular season of live online lectures on Virginia Woolf.
-The current season runs from October 2021 to summer 2022.
+The next Woolf Season is on the theme of Woolf and Love and runs from October 2022 to summer 2023.
 You can book for as many or as few sessions as you like.
 Places are limited and sessions often sell out.
-A Jane Austen Season runs from January to April 2022, studying four of her wonderful novels in detail.
+A Victorian Season of 9 lectures starts in January 2023.

-New from autumn 2021: Literature Cambridge now offer live online weekly and fortnightly courses on special topics, including:
+Literature Cambridge also offer live online weekly and fortnightly courses on special topics, including:

-Literature Cambridge runs a fantastic series of in-person Study Days on Woolf, Shakespeare, George Eliot, Toni Morrison, and many other brilliant writers.
-These are currently paused and are due to resume in 2022 at Kettle’s Yard (dates and venue to be confirmed).
+Literature Cambridge runs a fantastic series of in-person Study Days on Shakespeare, George Eliot, Woolf, Katherine Mansfield, Toni Morrison, and many other brilliant writers.
+These are expected to resume in autumn 2023.

 Photo credit: Jeremy Peters @JezPete